James Rosenberg, DC

 Practicing Since: 1976

-Board-certified chiropractor James Rosenberg, DC, helps many of our patients live in greater comfort by overcoming debilitating pain and discomfort in the muscles, bones and joints.
+Board-certified chiropractor Dr. James Rosenberg helps many of our patients live in greater comfort by overcoming debilitating pain and discomfort in the muscles, bones and joints.
 The chiropractic care he provides helps to increase mobility, flexibility, strength, and function, as well as reduce stress and pain.

 Dr. Rosenberg, who has nearly 30 years of experience, fully understands the stress that cancer and treatments such as radiation therapy and chemotherapy can impose on the musculoskeletal system.
 Common ailments he works with patients to address include lower back pain, sciatica, neck problems and headaches.